alexanderdibenedetto/trustkit-net-bindings/README.md

 # About
 Certificate pinning is an important mobile security technique (https://owasp.org/www-community/controls/Certificate_and_Public_Key_Pinning).
 It allows application developers to ship a known certificate value, (or certificate public key value) with their application.
 Then, during TLS handshaking to establish a secure HTTPS connection with a remote server, this shipped known value is compared to the value presented by the server (which will be used for decrypting packets).
 If the value matches, the mobile application developer allows the connection to continue.
 If it doesn't, the developer can stop the connection and handle the failure however they deem appropriate (such as notifying the user).

-# Legacy
-Certificate Pinning in Xamarin is relatively straightforward using the (now) legacy System.Net.WebClient class (https://docs.microsoft.com/en-us/dotnet/api/system.net.webclient) and the ServicePointManager (https://docs.microsoft.com/en-us/dotnet/api/system.net.servicepointmanager).
-Pass a delegate function to the RemoteCertificateValidationCallback, and all of the hard work of certifcate pinning is done.
-Similarly for the System.Net.HttpWebRequest class (https://docs.microsoft.com/en-us/dotnet/api/system.net.httpwebrequest) and its RemoteCertificateValidationCallback.

-# Motivation
-This legacy technique is fine, but it doesn't allow use of the newer System.Net.HttpClient (https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient) class and its impressive list of platform-dependent backend handlers.
-These handlers can be extended in a number of ways to allow for compression and other optimizations such as the ones Jonathan lists here (http://jonathanpeppers.com/Blog/improving-http-performance-in-xamarin-applications).
+Using the newer System.Net.HttpClient (https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient) class and injecting the correct platform message handlers allow us to use the native platform for network services.
+These message handlers can be extended in a number of ways to allow for compression and other optimizations such as the ones Jonathan lists here (http://jonathanpeppers.com/Blog/improving-http-performance-in-xamarin-applications).
 One important way to extend these handlers - and the motivation of this repository - is certificate pinning via platform dependent library implementations by DataTheorem.

 # Thanks
 Thanks to all of you for your assistance and interest in maintaining and fixing issues with this repository!